-Like so many other festivals and large-scale events due to be held this year, the 2020 Gravity Fields Festival, which was due to take place 24-27 September, had to be postponed as a result of Covid-19.
-However, we still wanted to mark and celebrate our area’s connection to Sir Isaac Newton, on what would have been the main festival day, with a flavour of Gravity Fields themed events.
+Like so many other festivals and large-scale events due to be held in 2020 Gravity Fields Festival, which was due to take place 24-27 September, had to be postponed as a result of Covid-19.
+However, we still wanted to mark and celebrate our area’s connection to Sir Isaac Newton with a flavour of Gravity Fields themed events.

 The Cabinet Member for Culture and Visitor Economy, Cllr Rosemary Trollope-Bellew, said:

 “Gravity Fields is an enormous part of our district-wide festival programme and the postponement of this year’s event after many months of planning was hugely disappointing.
 “The safety of participants and audiences is paramount, however, and with social-distancing measures still firmly in place, this online programme offered a safe, entertaining and informative taste of the 2020 Gravity Fields programme, until we can revisit it more fully in 2022.”